Skip to main content

 Global Gas Finance Tracker

 The Global Gas Finance Tracker (GGFT) covers project-specific finance transactions for in-development LNG terminals and gas-fired power plants.
-Current tracking includes Australia, Canada, Mexico, and parts of South, East, and Southeast Asia.
+Current tracking includes Australia, Canada, Latin America, the Caribbean, and parts of South, East, and Southeast Asia.

 Open Tracker map